cms-tau-pog/TauFW/docs/CMSDAS2020/refine_ztautau.md

 be choses stricter.
 To get a feeling about the right choice of the working point, have a look at the distribution of the [discriminator score](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L190) in a control plot.

-Electrons and muons, corresponding to exactly on reconstructed charged object, usually mimic the &tau;<sub>h</sub> decay modes with one charged hadron.
+Electrons and muons, corresponding to exactly one reconstructed charged object, usually mimic the &tau;<sub>h</sub> decay modes with one charged hadron.
 Dedicated
 [discriminators against leptons](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L127) were designed to reduce the contamination by leptons misidentified as &tau;<sub>h</sub> candidates.
 To check this effect, have a look at the distribution of the decay mode of the selected
 &tau;<sub>h</sub> candidate in a control plot.